 Myokymia

 They typically feel like gentle, mild tugs.
-But you could also experience occasional spasms that force both the upper and lower lids shut.
+But you could also experience occasional spasms that force the upper and lower lids shut.

 These contractions may occur due to several environmental factors and generally disappear with rest.